opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 #### \<ft_bandwidth\>\</ft_bandwidth\>

-The \<ft_bandwidth\> element sets the transfer rate of the file and allows the user to \"throttle back\" bandwidth usage.
+The \<ft_bandwidth\> element sets the transfer rate of the file and allows the user to "throttle back" bandwidth usage.

 - **Requirements**: This is a Required field.
 - **Valid Values**: 64, 128, 256, 512, 1024, 2048, \>2048